Skip to main content

 What is Medicaid?

 First of all, let’s discuss what Medicaid does.
-Medicaid is a state and federally funded health insurance program serving low income families and individuals and those in critical need for medical care.
-Medicaid covers over 72.5 million Americans including seniors, disabled individuals, children, parents, and pregnant women.
-Disabled individuals and those age 65 and older are not affected by the new modified adjusted gross income (MAGI) qualification rules established by the Affordable Care Act.
+Medicaid is a state- and federally-funded program that provides health insurance for low-income families, individuals, and those in critical need of medical care.
+Medicaid covers over 86 million Americans, including seniors, disabled individuals, children, parents, and pregnant women.

 What does “spend down” mean?